suyashcjoshi/ringcentral-springboot/README.md

 ./mvnw spring-boot:run
 ```

-5. Navigate to **localhost:8080/account** and notice the webpage should say 'Confirmed' which is the status of your developer account that was returned by calling the RingCentral Platform API
+5. Navigate to **localhost:8080/account** and notice the webpage should say 'Confirmed' which is the status of your developer account that was returned by calling the RingCentral Platform API.

-## Key Concepts